Quality Forum 04/09/2019

 (Emerald, Gold, & Silver rooms)

-9:45 – 10:15 Using Information to Avoid Readmissions & Repeat ED Visits – Geoff Bennick, vice president of network development with Collective Medical, and Rosemary Blackmon, AlaHA COO, will give an overview of an important new tool designed to help hospitals better coordinate the care of complex, high-need patients across a community of providers irrespective of hospital, emergency center, health system or geographic boundaries.
+9:45 – 10:15 Using Information to Avoid Readmissions & Repeat ED Visits – Dr. Hamad Husainy, ER physician for Helen Keller Hospital, and Rosemary Blackmon, AlaHA COO, will give an overview of an important new tool designed to help hospitals better coordinate the care of complex, high-need patients across a community of providers irrespective of hospital, emergency center, health system or geographic boundaries.

 10:15 – 11:15 Hospital Star Ratings – Continuing Lessons Learned on Coding and Documentation – Panel members will share what they have learned about the importance of accurate and complete documentation and coding.
 These are important factors that impact Star Ratings and the claims-based measures that comprise the rating.
 Members include: Stefanie Ledbetter, RN, BSN, MSHI, Business Analytics, Clinical Decision Support, Clinical Documentation Integrity, EAMC, Betty Grubb, RN, Chief Quality Officer, Crestwood Medical Center, Amy Butler, RN, Chief Quality Officer, Flowers Hospital and Joan Wilder, MSHI, RHIA, CPC, Certified ICD-10 Trainer for Shelton State Community College